Irene of Athens: Early life

 Irene was born in Athens sometime between 750 and 756.
 (Note: The Oxford Dictionary of Byzantium gives her birth date as c.
 752, but this is not corroborated by contemporary sources.
-The Ecloga issued by Leo III established the minimum age of marriage at 15 for men and 13 for women.
+The Ekloge ton nomon issued by Leo III established the minimum age of marriage at 15 for men and 13 for women.
 Her marriage took place in 769, so she was born in 756 at the latest.
 On the other hand, Leo IV was 19 years old at the time.)
 She was a member of the noble Greek Sarantapechos family, which had significant political influence in central mainland Greece.
 Although she was an orphan, her uncle or cousin Constantine Sarantapechos was a patrician and possibly also a strategos ("military general") of the theme of Hellas at the end of the eighth century.
-Constantine Sarantapechos' son, Theophylact, was a spatharios and is mentioned as having been involved in suppressing a revolt in 799.
-According to Theophanes the Confessor, Irene was related to Theophano of Athens who would become empress consort after her marriage to the Byzantine emperor Staurakios.
+Constantine Sarantapechos's son, Theophylact, was a spatharios and is mentioned as having been involved in suppressing a revolt in 799.
+According to Theophanes the Confessor, Irene was related to Theophano of Athens who married the Byzantine emperor Staurakios.
 Another unnamed female relative of Irene was later married to the Bulgar ruler Telerig in 776.